Homemade Bug Spray

 Honest Co Bug Spray 4oz $11.69= $23.38 for 8oz

 BabyGanics Shoo Fly Deet Free Natural Insect Repellent 2 oz $4.99= $19.96 for 8oz

 So there you have it!
 Homemade bug spray wins the price comparison again!

 I sprayed the kids at the beginning of mosquito season as they went out to jump on the trampoline at dusk.
 They came in with one bite on one kid.
 Earlier this week we had a bonfire.
 Cupcake and I stayed out the longest.
 I sprayed myself an average amount of spray.
 I was wearing a skirt, so my legs were pretty exposed.
-I did get one bite on my foot and after that I made sure to spray my feet too.
-I didn’t get another bite after than.
+I did get one bite on my foot and after that, I made sure to spray my feet too.
+I didn’t get another bite after that.
 I was lying in a lounge chair and I saw several mosquitoes fly around me and close to my skin before changing their mind and flying off.
 Incredible!
 I’d definitely say that it’s effective!